halvko/rust_capability_api/README.md

 # Running the code

-If a working rust toolchain is installed, these Crates can be run by, in their respective source.
 If a working rust toolchain is installed, these Crates can be run, in their respective directories running `cargo run`.
 This builds a debug build of the crate and all of its dependencies and runs it.

 If a rust toolchain is not present, the recommended way of getting it is by going to (rustup.rs)[https://rustup.rs], and following the instructions.